danja/chatterbox/notes.md

+**2020-03-23** *version chatterbox_1.0.10*

+**Boo!** I wasted hours trying to get nginx working as a WebSocket proxy.
+The whole idea was for it to be a timesaver...
+First big problem was I'd forgotten that I had nginx running on this machine in a Docker container, so when I thought I was changing the config I wasn't, d'oh!
+But even once I'd realised, I couldn't get a config to work, so I've given up on that.

+**Hooray!** I used the demo code from [this tutorial](https://techtutorialsx.com/2018/08/14/esp32-async-http-web-server-websockets-introduction/) for a minimal WS server on the ESP32, Python client.
+Worked first time!

 **2020-03-18**

 - [x] 1. node.js WebSocket client & server on port 8080

+**bleahhhh!**

-2. nginx on 80 proxying WebSocket to 8080
+- [ ] 2. nginx on 80 proxying WebSocket to 8080
-3. node.js WebSocket server on 8080, client on 80
+- [ ] 3. node.js WebSocket server on 8080, client on 80
-4. Python client to 80
+- [ ] 4.
+Python client to 80
-5. minimal browser client to 80
+- [ ] 5. minimal browser client to 80
-6. work out message shape
+- [ ] 6. work out message shape
-7. mock Chatterbox on node.js WebSocket server on 8080
+- [ ] 7. mock Chatterbox on node.js WebSocket server on 8080
-8. Chatterbox browser client talking to mock
+- [ ] 8.
+Chatterbox browser client talking to mock
-9. minimal ESPAsyncWebServer WebSocket on ESP32
+- [ ] 9. minimal ESPAsyncWebServer WebSocket on ESP32
-10. ESPAsyncWebServer WebSocket on ESP32 to Chatterbox internals
+- [ ] 10.
+ESPAsyncWebServer WebSocket on ESP32 to Chatterbox internals

 **2020-03-17** *version chatterbox_1.0.10*